 As with the majority of the West African Economic and Monetary Union countries, long-term funding remains a major challenge for Niger’s housing market.
 Nevertheless, there are opportunities for developing national and regional mortgage banks and credit bureaux.

-Housing stock in Niger can be classified in three categories, based on the material used for construction: construction with mud and straw, and ceilings of wood (maison en terrecuite /banco); construction with mud and plaster with cement, and corrugated iron sheet for the ceiling (maison en semi dur); and construction with cement, concrete and stone, and corrugated iron for the ceiling (maison en dur) – modern homes.
+Housing stock in Niger can be classified into three categories, based on the material used for construction: construction with mud and straw, and ceilings of wood (maison en terrecuite /banco); construction with mud and plaster with cement, and corrugated iron sheet for the ceiling (maison en semi dur); and construction with cement, concrete and stone, and corrugated iron for the ceiling (maison en dur) modern homes.
 The average cost of construction of the different categories depends on the geographical location, the size of the land, the plan and the quality of the material used.
 The three categories are found all over Niger.
 In the capital, housing stock is predominantly constructed with durable materials, cement and concrete.

 There are no recent statistics about the number of registered companies in the construction industry but majority of the companies are in roads and other urban infrastructure with very few in the real estate sector.
 Those in the real estate sector focus on land acquisition from traditional proprietors and servicing the land into plots.
 The serviced plots are sold to potential homeowners who build their homes incrementally.
 The majority of potential homeowners finance these purchases with savings and loans.
 There are different methods of financing by commercial banks and MFIs, but among MFIs the most popular consists of initial savings over three to five years for land acquisition, after which a loan is granted according to the client’s income and the land title.
 The loans in most cases are insufficient for building a home; therefore most homeowners build their homes over a period of time.